Key Takeaway

 Getting Started: Tips from Athletes Who Have Done It

 - Time injections consistently.
 Many athletes prefer morning injections on an empty stomach.
 Others inject post-training.
-Consistency matters more than the specific time, but post-training has a theoretical advantage since blood flow to damaged tissue is elevated.
+Consistency matters more than the specific time, but post-training has a theoretical advantage since blood flow to damaged tissue is improved.

 - Rotate injection sites.
 If your protocol is for general recovery rather than a specific injury, rotate between common subcutaneous sites (abdomen, thigh) to avoid local irritation.